hpc2n/selecting-modules/docs/toolchains.md

     - Be able to find which compiler toolchains are installed
     - Be able load the compiler toolchain you want

-A large proportion of the software at Swedish HPC centers is built using the EasyBuild software deployment framework.
-Under this framework, software is built around so-called "toolchains": mutually compatible groups of C and Fortran compilers, linear algebra libraries, MPI libraries, and other fundamental packages that are used internally by more familiar packages that users typically work with (e.g., Python, R, GROMACS, etc.).
+At many Swedish (and other European) HPC centres, software is built using the EasyBuild deployment framework.
+Under this framework, software is built around "**toolchains**": compatible groups of C and Fortran compilers, MPI libraries, linear algebra libraries, and other fundamental programs used internally by more familiar packages that users work with directly (e.g., Python, R, GROMACS, etc.).

-If you can think of familiar software packages like cars, then toolchains can be thought of like car *platforms*: it is common for similarly-sized cars from several brands to share standardized engine components, power steering systems, wheel axles, suspensions, and floorpans the same manufacturer.
+If you can think of familiar software packages like cars, then toolchains can be thought of like car *platforms*: similarly-sized cars from several brands often use standardized engine components, power steering systems, wheel axles, and other parts from the same manufacturer.

-Most HPC centers recommend using toolchains to build and compile software, whether you use the EasyBuild framework or not, to keep software versions consistent and reproducible.
+Most HPC centers recommend using toolchains to build and compile software, whether you use EasyBuild not, to keep software versions consistent and reproducible.

 ## Available Toolchains by HPC Center